Not a mix of Taycan and Chiron parts, unfortunately – instead the Tayron is a sensible SUV from the makers of sensible SUVs.

 Engines

 The Tayron sticks with a pretty familiar engine lineup.
 There’s even a diesel engine!
-It’s VW’s tried-and-tested 2.0-litre lump, and is available with 150hp and front-wheel drive or 193hp and four-wheel drive.
+It’s VW’s tried-and-tested 2.0-litre lump, and is available with 150hp and front-wheel drive.

 Petrol engines start with a mild-hybrid assisted 1.5-litre TSI.
 Above that there’s a 2.0-litre TSI engine with either 204hp or 265hp, both with four-wheel drive.